Campus-Molndal-Projekt-SG01G02/SG01G02_MVC/README.md

 │   ├── Models/
 │   │   ├── ErrorViewModel.cs           - ViewModel for error page rendering // TODO: not used yet
 │   │   └── LoginViewModel.cs           - ViewModel for login form input validation
+│   │   └── ProductViewModel.cs         - Presentation model used in views for products
 │   ├── Services/
 │   │   ├── SeederHelper.cs             - Seeds default admin user on startup (used in Program.cs)
 │   │   └── UserSessionService.cs       - Wraps access to session data (role, username)